Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Shader-Graph-Asset-Types.md

 ## Universal Render Pipeline (URP) Shader Graphs

-If you have the [Universal Render Pipeline (URP)](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@latest/) installed in your project with Shader Graph, you can create the Shader Graph Assets described in the following table.
+The [Universal Render Pipeline (URP)](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@latest/) is one of Unity's Scriptable Render Pipeline.
+It's quick and easy to customize, and lets you create optimized graphics across a wide range of platforms.

-The following Shader Graphs have the URP configured as an Active Target in the Graph Inspector.
+If you have URP installed in your project with Shader Graph, you can create the Shader Graph Assets described in the following table.
+They have URP configured as an Active Target in the Graph Inspector:

 <table>
 <thead>